asjadnaqvi/COVID19-European-Regional-Tracker/README.md

 | Scotland |   | [The Scottish Government](https://www.gov.scot/coronavirus-covid-19/)  | [Link](https://public.tableau.com/profile/phs.covid.19#!/vizhome/COVID-19DailyDashboard_15960160643010/Overview)   |
 | Wales |   |  [The Welsh Government](https://www.gov.scot/coronavirus-covid-19/)  |    |

 Note: The links are subject to change.
-If you find an error or a better data source, then please email.
+If you find an error or a better data source, then please let me know.

 </details>